Python-BI-2023/HW4_Functions2/HW4_Grigoriants/README.md

  `search_for_alt_frames`

 - The main aim - to look for alternative frames that start with methyonine or other non-canonical start amino acids
+- Ignores the last three amino acids due to the insignicance of proteins of this length
 - An additional argument: alt_start_aa (*str*)
-- Use alt_start_aa only for non-canonical start amino acids
+- Use alt_start_aa **only for non-canonical start amino acids**
 - Without alt_start_aa the procedure find alternative frames that start with methyonine

 `convert_to_nucl_acids`